 At Rotoplas we believe in innovation.
 Using state of the art rotational moulding technology we specialise in the design, manufacture and supply of a range of products.
 Our product development team has extensive industry experience and is constantly working to turn great concepts into reality.

-We manufacture a range of contract items for industries and applications such as construction, automotive, marine, electrical, agriculture and waste management.
+We also manufacture a range of contract items for industries and applications such as construction, automotive, marine, electrical, agriculture and waste management.

 What is Rotational Moulding?